csci5117f25/session-06-in-class-render-test-baaneedeol/README.md

 We will go over steps in lecture.
 You should fill out the following:

 ## What steps do I need to do when I download this repo to get it running?
+1. Clone the repo: git clone <repo> (also ensure that you are in repo for path)

+2. Set up the environment: pipenv install

 ## What commands starts the server?
+pipenv run flask --app server.py run

 ## Before render